mgeorgebrown89/CS-Portfolio/index.md

 This is the beginning of my portfolio for CS 460.
 Notice the emphasis placed on the word "beginning."

-### About Me (or About this Example)
+### About Me

 My name is Michael, and I am currently in my final year of the Computer Science program at Western Oregon University.

-This portfolio will be a showcase of my senior project and all of my work done during the final year of the program, including CS460,CS 461, &amp CS 462.
+This portfolio will be a showcase of my senior project and all of my work done during the final year of the program, including CS460,CS 461, and CS 462.

 ### Code Repository